 XIX.
 While the consul was employed in the siege of Elatia, a prospect opened to him of effecting a business of much more importance: of being able to prevail on the Achæans to renounce their alliance with Philip, and attach themselves to the Romans.
 Cycliades, the head of the faction that favoured the interest of Philip, they had now banished; and Aristænus, who wished for a union between his countrymen and the Romans, was prætor.
-The Roman fleet, with Attalus and the Rhodians, lay at Cenchreæ, and were preparing to lay siege to Corinth with their whole combined force. consul therefore judged it prudent, that, before they entered on that affair, ambassadors should be sent to the Achæan state, with assurances, that, if they came over from the King to the side of the Romans, the latter would consign Corinth to them, and annex it to the old confederacy of their nation.
+The Roman fleet, with Attalus and the Rhodians, lay at Cenchreæ, and were preparing to lay siege to Corinth with their whole combined force.
+The consul therefore judged it prudent, that, before they entered on that affair, ambassadors should be sent to the Achæan state, with assurances, that, if they came over from the King to the side of the Romans, the latter would consign Corinth to them, and annex it to the old confederacy of their nation.
 Accordingly, by the consul's direction, ambassadors were sent to the Achæans, by his brother Lucius Quintius, by Attalus, and by the Rhodians and Athenians-a general assembly being summoned to meet at Sicyon to give them audience.
-Now the minds of the Acheans laboured with a complication of difficulties.
+Now the minds of the Achæans laboured with a complication of difficulties.
 They feared the Lacedæmonians, their constant and inveterate enemies; they dreaded the arms of the Romans; they were under obligations to the Macedonians, for services both of ancient and of recent date; but the King himself, on account of his perfidy and cruelty, they looked upon with jealous fear, and, not judging from the behaviour which he then assumed for the time, they knew that, on the conclusion of the war, they should find him a more tyrannic master.
 So that every one of them was not only at a loss what opinion he should support in the senate of his own particular state, or in the general diets of the nation; but, even when they deliberated within themselves, they could not, with any certainty, determine what they ought to wish, or what to prefer.
 Such was the unsettled state of mind of the members of the assembly, when the ambassadors were introduced to audience.
-The Roman ambassador, Lucius Calpurnius, spoke first;

-next the ambassadors of King Attalus; after them, those of the Rhodians; and then Philip's.
+The Roman ambassador, Lucius Calpurnius, spoke first; next the ambassadors of King Attalus; after them, those of the Rhodians; and then Philip's.
 The Athenians were heard the last, that they might refute the discourses of the Macedonians.
-These inveighed against the King with the greatest acrimony of any, for injustment had suffered from him so many and so severe had a suffered from him so many a suffered from him so many and so severe had a suffered from him so many a suffered from him so many and so severe had a suffered from him so many a suffered f
+These inveighed against the King with the greatest acrimony of any, for no others had suffered from him so many and so severe hardships.
+So great a number of speeches succeeding each other, took up the whole of the day; and about sunset, the council was adjourned.